Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 2. Open the "Summary" page with the house icon.
 3. Under the "Artifacts" section, there should be a "snapshot_results" entry.
 Download it.

-You can also run the tests locally.
+### How to check snapshot results locally

+You can also run the tests locally for faster iteration, although it requires a little setup.
+If you don't want to install the below tools, it is 100% okay to rely on CI for snapshot testing.

 First, you need to install:

 1. [Node.js](https://nodejs.org/en).
 If you expect to use JavaScript in other projects, consider using [NVM](https://github.com/nvm-sh/nvm).
 Otherwise, consider using [Homebrew](https://formulae.brew.sh/formula/node) or installing [Node.js directly](https://nodejs.org/en).
 2. [Docker](https://www.docker.com).
 You must also ensure that it is running.